…aka tips for an (almost) waste-free household.

-I have 2 cotton bags and a cute cotton backpack that last literally forever unless you carry 150,000 kg in them.
+I have 2 cotton bags and a cute cotton backpack that last literally forever, unless you carry 150,000 kg in them.
 I learnt to put one in my purse every time I leave the house, so that I’m always prepared.
 They are light, don’t take any space and can carry quite a lot of weight.
 Another great thing is that you can wash them together with your laundry.

 The rest of the stuff I get from a regular supermarket, cheese shop or butcher’s.

-LIKE THAT I ELIMINATE THE SINGLE-USE PACKAGING, PLASTIC BAGS AND SHOPPING BAGS.
+THIS WAY I ELIMINATE THE SINGLE-USE PACKAGING, PLASTIC BAGS AND SHOPPING BAGS.